-Earlier this week, TomTom announced its goal to build the smartest map on the planet and outlined how its new Maps Platform that will help it get there.
+Earlier this week, TomTom announced its goal to build the smartest map on the planet and outlined how its new Orbis Maps that will help it get there.
 Part of the company's new strategy involves using OpenStreetMap data and working with open-source communities.
 Today, the company officially announces that it's supporting the open-source project, MapLibre.

 TomTom is contributing $10,000 to the MapLibre project and will also begin contributing code back to the project.
 While this isn't the biggest donation MapLibre has ever received, it's an important first for TomTom.

 At present, TomTom uses the MapLibre GL JS library in its tech stack for web client-based map tile rendering.
 You can learn more about what MapLibre GL JS does here.
 But this is the first time that TomTom is supporting the project with a financial donation.